libxsmm/libxsmm/README.md

 make OPT=3 TARGET="-mavx512f -mavx512cd -mavx512er -mavx512pf"
 ```

 An extended interface can be generated which allows to perform software prefetches.
 Prefetching data might be helpful when processing batches of matrix multiplications where the next operands are farther away or otherwise unpredictable in their memory location.
 The prefetch strategy can be specified similar as shown in the section [Generator Driver](#generator-driver) i.e., by either using the number of the shown enumeration, or by exactly using the name of the prefetch strategy.
-The only exception is PREFETCH=1 which is enabling a default strategy ("AL2_BL2viaC" rather than "nopf").
+The only exception is PREFETCH=1 which is automatically selecting a strategy according to an internal table (navigated by CPUID flags).
 The following example is requesting the "AL2jpst" strategy:

 ```
 make PREFETCH=8
 ```

 The prefetch interface is extending the signature of all kernels by three arguments (pa, pb, and pc).
 These additional arguments are specifying the locations of the operands of the next multiplication (the next a, b, and c matrices).
+Providing unnecessary arguments in case of the three-argument kernels is not big a problem (beside of some additional call-overhead), however running a kernel which is picking up more than three arguments and actually picking up garbage data is disabling the hardware prefetcher (due to software prefetches) followed by a misleading prefetch location plus an eventual page fault due to an out-of-bounds (garbage-)location.

 Further, the generated interface of the library also encodes the parameters the library was built for (static information).
 This helps optimizing client code related to the library's functionality.
 For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with the LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to the problem domain of LIBXSMM.